Octopus Electric Vehicles Logo

 What are the fuel costs based on?

-The petrol cars use the same mileage, but the price is guided by the petrol pump price average for 2024 so far (we've taken the average price up to 27th March as our latest guide, but we'll update this monthly).
+The petrol cars use the same mileage, but the price is guided by the petrol pump price average for 2025 so far (we've taken the average price up to the 15th September and we'll update this regularly).

 What’s the insurance cost based on?

-Insurance takes the average price for the insurance group of the petrol car for a 40 year old to keep it in line with the person profile we used for salary sacrifice.
+Insurance for petrol cars takes the average price for the insurance group of the petrol car for a 40 year old to keep it in line with the person profile we used for salary sacrifice.

 How did you calculate the maintenance cost?

-Maintenance costs are based on Nimblefins' average annual maintenance cost, spread across 12 months.
+Maintenance costs for petrol cars are based on Nimblefins' average annual maintenance cost, spread across 12 months.

 Where are breakdown costs from?

-Breakdown cover costs are taken from Which?'s AA report (AA is our EV salary sacrifice breakdown cover provider).
+Breakdown cover costs for petrol cars are taken from Which?'s AA report.

 How’s the cost for tyres figured out?